ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Discovery

-[discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) is used in `SSV.network` to complement discovery.
+[discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) is a system for finding other participants in a peer-to-peer network, it is used in `SSV.network` to complement discovery.

-DiscV5 works on top of UDP, it uses a DHT to store node records (`ENR`) of discovered peers.
+DiscV5 works on top of UDP, it uses a DHT to store node records (`ENR`) of discovered peers. \
-The discovery process walks randomaly on the nodes in the table that are not connected, filters them according to `ENR` entries and connects to relevant ones, as detailed in [Peers Connectivity](#peers-connectivity).
+The discovery process walks randomaly on the nodes in the table that are not connected, filters them by `ENR` entries in order to connect with the most relevant nodes.

+**Security**

+Discovery communication is encrypted and authenticated using session keys, established in the [handshake process](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#sessions).

+**Bootnode**

-Bootnode is a special kind of peers that have a public static ENR to enable new peers to join the network. \.
+A peer that have a public, static ENR to enable new peers to join the network.
+For the sake of flexibility, bootnode/s ENR values are configurable and can be changed on demand by operators. \
-It doesn't start a libp2p host for TCP communication, its role ends once a new peer finds existing peers in the network.
+Bootnode doesn't start a libp2p host for TCP communication, its role ends once a new peer finds existing peers in the network.

 #### ENR

 [Ethereum Node Records](https://github.com/ethereum/devp2p/blob/master/enr.md) is a format that holds peer information.
 Records contain a signature, sequence (for republishing record) and arbitrary key/value pairs.

-`ENR` structure in ssv network contains the following key/value pairs:
+`ENR` structure in `SSV.Network` consists of the following key/value pairs:

 | Key         | Value                                                          | Status          |
 |:------------|:---------------------------------------------------------------|:----------------|